ooni/backend/measurements/markdown/api_docs.md

     {
-      "probe_asn": "[string] the Autonomous system number of the result", "probe_cc": "[string] the country code of the result", "index": "[integer] the index of this result (useful when using since_index)", "test_start_time": "[string] start time for the measurement is ISO 8601 format", "download_url": "[string] url to the download.
+      "probe_asn": "[string] the Autonomous system number of the result", "probe_cc": "[string] the country code of the result", "test_name": "[string] the name of the test that was run", "index": "[integer] the index of this result (useful when using since_index)", "test_start_time": "[string] start time for the measurement is ISO 8601 format", "download_url": "[string] url to the download.
 Note: if the download URL ends with '.gz' it should be considered compressed with gzip."